 HR management

-A use case helps identify human actors who are stakeholders in a project even though they are not directly involved in its execution.
-Their expectations and obligations can be identified and put into consideration when developing the system or process.
-A use case also enhances communication among the stakeholders, ensuring that misunderstandings are quickly resolved, thus promoting teamwork and faster project completion.
-Also, through a use case, management is able to connect hidden actors to use cases and justify their involvement in the project.
+A use case helps identify human actors who are stakeholders in a project, even though they are not directly involved in its execution.
+Their expectations and obligations can be identified and taken into consideration when developing the system or process.
+It also enhances communication among the stakeholders, ensuring that misunderstandings are quickly resolved, thus promoting teamwork and faster project completion.
+Also, through a use case, management is able to connect hidden actors and justify their involvement in the project.

 Frequently Asked Questions

-A use case is a document or textual description of how a system or business process works and users interact with the system to achieve a specific objective.
-Conversely, a use case model uses a use case diagram and narrative text to describe the components of a system and illustrate how it works.
-A use case diagram is designed using Unified Modelling Language (UML) to show the feasible interactions between a system and the end-users and an overview of the entire system.
-The narrative text describes the flow of events, including pre-and post-conditions, primary process steps, alternate flows, and exception flows.
+A use case is a document or textual description of how a system or business process works and how users interact with the system to achieve a specific objective.
+Conversely, a use case model uses a diagram and narrative text to describe the components of a system and illustrate how it works.
+A use case diagram is designed using Unified Modeling Language (UML) to show the feasible interactions between a system and the end-users and an overview of the entire system.
+The narrative text describes the flow of events, including pre- and post-conditions, primary process steps, alternate flows, and exception flows.

 The practicality of defining a business process as a system compromises the effectiveness of use cases as modeling tools—other modeling tools like process maps, activity diagrams, and swim lanes.
 Use cases are word-based, whereas graphical representations may better illustrate processes and identify anomalies and ways to improve them.

 UML uses notation guidelines to develop use case diagrams that are compliant with object technology.
 By following object technology conventions in creating a use case diagram, people from different professions, such as designers, developers, business analysts, and testers, can consistently interpret the use case diagram with minimal risk of misinterpretation.
 The unified process is a framework that provides standardized project phases involved in a development life cycle.
 These processes are inception, elaboration, construction, and transition.
 The Unified Process is used for developing general systems and specific objects.
-Use cases can be used to define the development life cycles in a Unified process.
+They can be used to define the development life cycles of a unified process.

 Use cases can be altered to illustrate all the process requirements.
-However, it is not unusual to find out that some requirements may not be initially identified when a use case is used in a project as opposed to when other models are used.
-Therefore, other models are worth considering as they may be more effective in capturing these requirements than use cases.
-It is advisable to try out other models such as business process maps, data models, and prototyping to ensure all requirements are identified in a project.
+However, it is not unusual to find out that some requirements may not be initially identified when they are used in a project, as opposed to when other models are used.
+Therefore, other models are worth considering, as they may be more effective in capturing these requirements than use cases.
+It is advisable to try out other models such as business process maps, data models, and prototyping, to ensure all requirements are identified in a project.